gvwilson/thirdbit/fiction/iffy/index.md

 a really good kind.

 "I'm fine," she said,
-her voice muffled slightly by the rat fur collar on Honesty's coat.
+her voice muffled slightly by the synthetic raccoon fur of Honesty's coat.
 She slithered free of the hug and took a step back.
 "I'm fine," she repeated.
 "It was just some bots gone rogue."

 "Bots gone rogue?"
 Honesty repeated disbelievingly.
-"Din't look like that on th' feed.
+"Din't look like that in Hell.
 Looked like th' war come back 'round!"

 "It wasn't all that," Iffy said dismissively.